Homeschooling Math Online Review

-When I look for a math curriculum I’m looking for a few things:
+When I look for a homeschooling math online curriculum I’m looking for a few things:

 - Is it easy for my child to use?
 Is it well laid-out?

 - Will my child feel like they are successful in math?

 - How much help will I need to give them?

 - Is it sequential?
 Can my child easily follow what is coming next?

 - Does it fit well with the Australian curriculum?
 Does it use metric?

 - Can I see progress with my child?